BackofenLab/CLIPcontext/README.md

 ## Installation

-To install CLIPcontext, simply clone the repository and use the tool within the folder:
+To install CLIPcontext, simply clone the repository and use the Python script within the folder:

 ```
 git clone https://github.com/michauhl/CLIPcontext.git